nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

       that we want thanks to keyword arguments.
 Here in the Python code, we're saying that dogs are usually furry and happy, but Jake is a sad dog (until he's petted).
       We can't do that as easily with Go; we'd need to create multiple constructors.
+      Here, that would be trivial, but in a real, complex project, it becomes a lot of extra work.
 Which brings me to my next point...

 - __Optional Arguments__: Go only has [variadic
   functions](https://gobyexample.com/variadic-functions) which are similar to Python's